luiwagner/infraredHomekitEmulator/README.md

 - [HomeSpan](https://github.com/HomeSpan/HomeSpan): Used to controll the ESP32 with the Apple HomeKit App

 ## ToDo
-- Adding IrSingal for "Off", "Brighter" and "Darker"
 - Adding functionality to control color temperatur